• Undergraduate

 Designed to prepare you for a career in the pharmaceutical industry or biomedical research, this course will help you develop an interconnected understanding of core chemistry topics.

-You'll deepen your knowledge of key topics relating to inorganic, organic, physical, analytical, synthetic and computational chemistry.
-You'll also focus on the identification, development and production of new drugs.
+You'll deepen your knowledge of key topics relating to inorganic, organic, physical, analytical, synthetic and computational chemistry, through interdisciplinary modules.
+You'll also focus on the identification, development and analysis of new drugs and therapeutics.

 Extensive laboratory-based work will help develop your practical skills.
 You'll learn to synthesise chemicals and study chemical systems and build expertise in experimental measurements and computational models.